Salios: Background

 Salios is a chestnut horse with a narrow white blaze bred in Japan by Northern Farm.
 He was sent into training with Noriyuki Hori and carries the colours of the Northern Farm associate Silk Racing.
 He is a large Thoroughbred, weighing over 530 kg.

 He was from the tenth crop of foals sired by Heart's Cry, a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
-Heart's Cry's other foals have included Suave Richard, Admire Rakti, Just A WayDo Deuce, and Lys Gracieux.
+Heart's Cry's other foals have included Suave Richard, Admire Rakti, Just A Way, Do Deuce, and Lys Gracieux.
 Salios's dam Salomina was a German-bred mare who showed top-class form in her native country, winning the Preis der Diana in 2012 before being exported to Japan.
 Salomina's dam Saldentigerin won the Group 3 Baden-Württemberg-Trophy and was a female-line descendant of the German broodmare Suleika (foaled 1954), making her a relative of Slip Anchor, Buena Vista and Manhattan Cafe.